Add support for add-in commands in Outlook on mobile devices

 This is very similar to the elements that appear in a DesktopFormFactor element, with some notable differences.

 - The ExtensionPoint element must have only one child element.
-If the add-in only adds one button, the child element should be a Control element.
-If the add-in adds more than one button, the child element should be a Group element that contains multiple
+If your add-in implements the MobileOnlineMeetingCommandSurface or MobileLogEventAppointmentAttendee extension point, you must include a Control child element.
+If your add-in implements the MobileMessageReadCommandSurface extension point, you must include a Group child element that contains multiple <Control> elements.

 - There is no